noahzarro/netsec/projects/dtf-project-description.md

  ```

 There is no continuous integration set up for your repository, instead you have
-to manually start the grading process by clicking the "Grade VM" button.
+to manually start the grading process by clicking the "Grade Solution" button.
 The
 grading process will run in the background and take a while to complete, you can
 continue to work on your VM in the meantime.